 Popular holiday rental amenities on the Isle of Wight

 Price and Availability Index for Isle of Wight

 Holiday Letting Price Information on the Isle of Wight

 Holiday Home Availability Information on the Isle of Wight

 Check out the graph above to find out how many holiday rentals are available on the Isle of Wight (in %).
-So far, the week with the least available rentals on the Isle of Wight is in July (27/07 - 03/08), as 72% of the rentals are booked.
-In contrast, only 19% of the holiday homes are booked during a week in October (12/10 - 19/10), when 85 of the rentals are still available.
+It is harder to find accommodation during the week of July (27/07 - 03/08), as 72% of the rentals are booked.
+In contrast, only 19% of the holiday homes are booked during a week in October (12/10 - 19/10).

 Explore this dramatic island with a comfortable Isle of Wight holiday cottage

 The island is a 10- to 40-minute boat ride away from the mainland: where you travel and how fast is up to you.
 Foot passengers can hovercraft across (Southsea to Ryde), ferry across with Wightlink (Portsmouth-Ryde), take the Red Funnel (Southampton-West Cowed), or join the slightly longer car ferries.
 These leave with Wightlink (Portsmouth-Fishbourne) and the one-hour Red Funnel service (Southampton-East Cowes).

 With a wide range of Isle of Wight holiday homes available, you can choose to be in the towns, coastal areas, and remote countryside.
 It's a good idea to check the island’s Southern Vectis bus service information before you book your Isle of Wight holiday letting - the island has extensive bus coverage, but you should make sure you'll be able to get to your holiday home by bus ahead of time.
 Alternatively, you may prefer to reach your secluded retreat by car, which you can hire or bring along on the ferry.

 Crab on chips: what to eat on the Isle of Wight